 Like other prisoners serving life for marijuana who knew they had done nothing wrong and took it to trial (Craig Cesal and John Knock among others), Fred Cundiff is paying the ultimate price for exercising his Constitutionally guaranteed right to a trial by jury.
 The conspiracy statute that holds one person responsible for the crimes of others, set him up for failure before he began.

 Fred Cundiff has already served far more time than many murderers and other violent criminals.
 At nearly 70 years of age, he is in extremely poor health.
 He deserves a compassion release pardon or Presidential clemency so he can spend his few remaining years in freedom with his family.

 Write to Charles “Fred” Cundiff

-Fred is currently in a halfway house and he can use cards and letters of support and encouragement.
+Fred is currently in a halfway house and he could use cards and letters of encouragement.
 Write to him here.

 Charles “Fred” Cundiff #09400-017